 Dental and Health Care in Canada

-While taxes at that point may seem pretty high for foreigners, all in all, Canadians accept that it's not too much to pay for the fairly free healthcare system, as they can retain relatively good health.
+While taxes at that point may seem pretty high for foreigners, Canadians generally accept that it’s not too much to pay for the fairly free healthcare system, as they can retain relatively good health.

 The Travel and Transportation Prices in Canada